GrosvenorTechnology/OemAccessApi/documentation/Entities/HardwareInput.md

 # Hardware.Input

 The input types track the physical input and present a logical view of the input state.
-All inputs are ‘debounced’, and will not show a change of state until the physical input has been stable in the new state for at least 75ms.
+All inputs are ‘de-bounced’, and will not show a change of state until the physical input has been stable in the new state for at least 75ms.

 The input has the following operational modes: